-I taught my boys about ants, based on on Proverbs 6:6.
-Here is my lesson plan, based on Heart of Wisdom 4-step plan:
+God instructs us to learn from the ants in Proverbs 6:6.
+Here is my lesson plan, based on Heart of Wisdom 4-Step Plan

 Ants are social insects, which means they live in large colonies or groups.
 Some colonies consist of millions of ants.